AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/docusign-modules.md

   </tr>
   <tr>
    <td role="rowheader">Certificate</td>
-   <td>Select <span class="bold">Yes</span> if you want to include the envelope signing certificate in the download.</td>
+   <td>Select <strong>Yes</strong> if you want to include the envelope signing certificate in the download.</td>
   </tr>
   <tr>
    <td role="rowheader">Documents by User ID</td>
-   <td>Select <span class="bold">Yes</span> if you want to allow recipients to retrieve documentx by User ID.
+   <td>Select <strong>Yes</strong> if you want to allow recipients to retrieve documentx by User ID.
 For example, if a user is included in two different routing orders with different visibilities, using this option returns all of the documents from both routings.</td>
   </tr>
   <tr>
    <td role="rowheader">Encrypt</td>
-   <td>Select <span class="bold">Yes</span> if you want the PDF bytes returned in the response to be encrypted for all the key managers configured on your DocuSign account.</td>
+   <td>Select <strong>Yes</strong> if you want the PDF bytes returned in the response to be encrypted for all the key managers configured on your DocuSign account.</td>
   </tr>
   <tr>
    <td role="rowheader">Language</td>